wiecklabs/ruby-style-guide/README.md

       end
     end
     ```

 * Consider using `Struct.new`, which defines the trivial accessors,
 constructor and comparison operators for you.
+Do this *only* for "throwaway"
+objects.  *NEVER* inherit from Struct.new, as it causes Superclass Mismatch errors
+when reloading code.

     ```Ruby
     # good